• Implementation Support Agency (ISA): World Bank

 Project Implementation Status

-Delays in Project Implementation: The project was approved by the World Bank (WB) on May 15, 2022, and became effective on December 31, 2022.
-The first disbursement from the project amounts to US$5.41 million (18.65 percent of total financing) and was processed in November 2023.
-The delays in initiating project activities were primarily due to reduced demand for COVID-19 vaccines globally and in Lebanon.
-Additionally, the MoPH’s increased budget allocation for hospitalization costs in 2024 prompted the decision not to use project funds for COVID-19-related hospitalizations.
-Technical capacity building efforts at public hospitals, a key part of the project, faced setbacks due to staffing shortages at both MoPH, caused by civil servant absenteeism amidst a financial crisis, and the Project Management Unit (PMU), which had vacancies in crucial positions until December 2023.
-In addition, the recent conflict that escalated in September 2024 and caused significant damages to the health sector, impacted the progress of most operations in the country including this project.
+Project rating: The progress towards achievement of the PDO remains Moderately Satisfactory.
+The Project’s overall implementation progress was downgraded to Moderately Unsatisfactory in the Implementation Status and Results Report (ISR) of April 2025 due to delays in implementation and disbursement.
+The delays in initiating Project activities were primarily due to reduced demand for COVID-19 vaccines globally and in Lebanon.
+Additionally, the MoPH’s increased budget allocation for hospitalization costs in 2024, which prompted the decision not to use Project funds for COVID-19-related hospitalizations.
+This is also added to staffing shortages caused by civil servant absenteeism amidst a financial crisis.
+The Project Management Unit (PMU) also had vacancies in crucial positions, which were filled in December 2023.
+In addition, the recent conflict that escalated in September 2024 and caused significant damage to the health sector, impacted the progress of most operations in the country including this project.